Impossibum/swol_chess/README.md

 # swol_chess
- A highly customizable chess gym environment
+ A highly customizable gym environment for chess built on top of python-chess(https://github.com/niklasf/python-chess).